 The City of Kelowna no longer collects security deposit for utility accounts.
 Existing security deposits will be held until the account is closed, at which point it will be applied against the final bill with the balance returned to the payee.

 Utility billing accounts do not close when a customer moves to a different property because utility accounts are tied to the property, not the person.
-New owners will adopt the property’s account number and will need to set up the account in their name.
+BC Assessment will provide the City of Kelowna with the new ownership information.
 We recommend Online Billing for easy and convenient online registration and access.
 Sign up for ebilling to receive your bills by email.

 When a property sells, the estimated utility charges and balances will need to be reconciled by lawyers and real estate agents as part of the sale, similar to how tax balances are calculated through a statement of adjustments.
 The tax certificate can be used for approximating calculations.

 Are you on the Equalized Payment Plan and/or Pre-Authorized Withdrawal System (PAWS)?
 Be sure to contact Utility Billing Customer Care at firstname.lastname@example.org or 250-469-8757 (option 2) or at least 20 days in advance to cancel your enrolment for your account.

 The Pre-Authorized Withdrawal system (PAWS) is a convenient method to pay your City of Kelowna utility bill.